Through The Fibro Fog

 • carrot cake baked oatmeal in a white ovenproof dish

-• blackberry quinoa porridge in a white bowl on a tea towel
+• berry quinoa porridge in a white bowl with a spoon on a tea towel next to small bowls of nuts and seeds.

 Berry Quinoa Porridge